 Jazz Fest returns after two long years with an all star lineup of performers, including The Who, Stevie Nicks, Jimmy Buffet & the Coral Reefer Band, Luke Combs, Lionel Richie, The Black Crowes, Willie Nelson, Billy Strings, Erykah Badu, Busta Rhymes, and more.
 It all kicks off on April 29 and wraps up on May 8 at the Fairgrounds Race Course.
 Check out our Ultimate Guide to Jazz Fest here.

-This year Cinco de Mayo falls on a Wednesday, even more of a reason to indulge in mid-week tacos and margaritas.
+This year Cinco de Mayo falls on a Thursday, even more of a reason to indulge in mid-week tacos and margaritas.
 Plenty of spots around town offer delicious, authentic Mexican cuisine.
 Check out our top spots for outdoor tacos and margaritas here.

-Enjoy the city on long Memorial Day weekend.
+Enjoy the city on Memorial Day weekend.
 There’s plenty to do in tribute to our troops, including visits to the National WWII Museum, where WWII veterans receive free admission and visitors with military ID receive discounted admission.
 Additionally, Memorial Day weekend is seen as the unofficial kickoff to summer, so pack the sunscreen and head out for a sno-ball, or enjoy a delicious meal outdoors in NOLA.